Testimony of Jesus Christ: Why I Believe in God

 My Religion Search

 I truly felt we needed to have forgiveness for our sins, which made Judaism not as credible to me.
 The reason for this is because the Old Testament requires you to give sacrifices for your sin.
-They no longer do that ever since the Temple was destroyed.
+They no longer do that ever since the destruction of Temple.
 So now, they believe in a religion that they have no way to atone for their sins.
-Christianity made more intellectual sense in that you do find atonement for your sins through the sacrifice of Jesus Christ, but I still was in doubt that he really came back to life.
+Christianity made more intellectual sense in that you do find atonement for your sins through the sacrifice of Jesus Christ, but I still was in doubt that he came back to life.

-One thing that stood out to me was when I learned about when the Temple was destroyed.
+One thing that stood out to me was when I learned about when the destruction of the Temple.
 It coincides with the beginning of Christianity, which now I realize points to divine providence.

 "Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel."

 Soon, I had stopped my search for religion and began reading books like Lee Strobel's Case for Christ, among many others.
 And I started developing a head belief in Christ, but the heart was much slower.
 I began to see that the Old Testament prophesied His coming, and the truth became undeniable from an intellectual standpoint.

 But you, O Bethlehem Ephrathah, are only a small village among all the people of Judah.
 Yet a ruler of Israel will come from you, one whose origins are from the distant past,

 Micah 5:2 shows how God planned to have the "ruler of Israel," the man who would be King of the Jews, to be born in Bethlehem.
 Therefore, it is more than just a coincidence that Mary and Jesus came to Bethlehem that fateful night.